reycelhuffman/A-Social-Media-API/README.md

 ##Installation

-Run "npm i" and "node index.js" in the terminal
+Run "npm i" and "npm run start" in the terminal

 ## Usage